VincentBounce/WindowsContextMenuTools/README.md

 ### 💿 Install all tools

-`ALL-Install.cmd`
+- Click *Code* green button above ➜ *Download ZIP*, then extract `WindowsContextMenuTools-main.zip`.

 - **Run `ALL-Install.cmd` to install all tools automatically.**

-- You can optionally delete the files corresponding to the tools you don't want, so `ALL-Install.cmd` will ignore it.
+- You can optionally delete the files corresponding to the tools you don't want, so `ALL-Install.cmd` will ignore those tools.

 - Just run a `.reg` if you want to install a specific one.

 - You can run install as many times as you want, it always delete previous installation.

-- To **remove** the default *Open in Terminal* context menu provided by [Windows Terminal] install, run `Windows-Terminal-[remove-default-menu-need-restart].reg`, then logoff/logon.
+- To **remove** the default *Open in Terminal* context menu provided by [Windows Terminal] install, run `WindowsTerminal-[remove-default-menu-need-restart].reg`, then logoff/logon.

 ### 🚫 Uninstall all tools

-`ALL-Uninstall.reg`

 - **Run `ALL-Uninstall.reg` to remove all tools automatically.**

-- To **restore** the default *Open in Terminal* context menu provided by [Windows Terminal] install, run `Windows-Terminal-[restore-default-menu-need-restart].reg`, then logoff/logon.
+- To **restore** the default *Open in Terminal* context menu provided by [Windows Terminal] install, run `WindowsTerminal-[restore-default-menu-need-restart].reg`, then logoff/logon.

 - Optionally, you can delete Windows Terminal icon located here `C:\Windows\System32\WindowsTerminal.ico`